Home » Meal Planning » How to Use Leftover Celery, Leftover Onions & Leftover Carrots

 • Scrambled Eggs: Sauté diced onion before adding eggs to the pan to scramble.

-• Caramelized Onions: Cook sliced onions in olive oil or butter over low heat until caramelized and add to salads.
+• Caramelized Onions: Cook sliced onions in olive oil or butter over low heat until caramelized and add to salads, sandwiches or homemade pizza.

 • Marinara: Even if you're using jarred marinara, sautéing some onions (and garlic if you're feeling it) can add some extra flavor and nutrition.
 I love adding spinach to jarred marinara as well!